mvarrone/fastapi-social-media-app/README.md

 ## Social media app

-Backend app that allows to implement a CRUD simulating a social media app
+Backend that allows to implement a CRUD in order to create a social media app

 - It allows to create, delete and update a post
-- It can retrieve all of the available posts or just one by using an ID.
+- It retrieves all of the available posts or just one by using an ID
-- User creation feature was implemented
+- Of course, it is possible to create users
+- Schemas implemented to validate input and output data
+- Users cannot update nor delete posts that do not own
+- Users can vote posts: Add and delete votes to a post

 Language: Python v3.11.1